Dora Tamana

+In 2015, a dedication was made in Rondevlei, Cape Town within a public park, officially named after Dora Tamana in honor of her legacy regarding social change and equity among Southern Africans.

-Dora Ntloko Tamana OLG (11 November 1901 – 23 July 1983) was a prominent South African anti-apartheid activist known for her unwavering commitment to social justice and equality.
+Dora Ntloko Tamana OLG (11 November 1901 – 23 July 1983) was a prominent South African anti-apartheid activist known for her unwavering commitment to social justice, equality and gender issues.
 Her life and work were dedicated to challenging the oppressive apartheid regime in South Africa.
 Her experiences with the injustices perpetrated under apartheid fueled her determination to fight for society where all individuals would be treated equally regardless of race or background.
-Tamana's efforts contributed to the eventual dismantling of apartheid in South Africa.
+Tamana's efforts contributed to the eventual dismantling of apartheid in South Africa, and challenged rigid gender expectations assented by many in power.